Damaraland

 Camp Kipwe

-Built into a rocky outcrop with splendid views of the Aba Huab valley, this luxury lodge offers an intimate natural and cultural experience in Damaraland.
+Built into a rocky outcrop with splendid views of the Aba Huab Valley, this luxury lodge offers an intimate natural and cultural experience in Damaraland.

 Brandberg White Lady Lodge